withastro/docs/src/pages/en/core-concepts/layouts.md

 A layout component is conventionally used to provide [Astro, Markdown or MDX pages](/en/core-concepts/astro-pages/) both a **page shell** (`<html>`, `<head>` and `<body>` tags) and a `<slot />` to specify where in the layout page content should be injected.

-Layouts, like any Astro component, can also [accept props](/en/core-concepts/astro-components/#component-props) and [import and use other components](/en/core-concepts/astro-components/#component-structure).
-This can be useful for for common `<head>` elements and common UI elements for the page such as headers, navigation bars and footers.
+Layouts can [accept props](/en/core-concepts/astro-components/#component-props) and [import and use other components](/en/core-concepts/astro-components/#component-structure) like any Astro component.
+This can be useful for common `<head>` and UI elements shared across pages such as headers, navigation bars, and footers.

 Layout components are commonly placed in a `src/layouts` directory in your project.